✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Error Trigger Workflow: Receives the error event, extracts context (workflow name, node ID, error message, input payload), and prepares it for Claude analysis.
 Routes to different handling paths based on error classification.

-Claude Recovery Agent: Analyzes error context against the workflow's purpose.
+Claude Recovery Agent: Analyzes error context against the workflow's purpose through the Anthropic Messages API.
 Returns a structured JSON response with action (retry|patch|escalate), reason (explanation), and optional patch_payload for schema fixes.

 Decision Router: An n8n Switch node that parses Claude's recommendation and routes to the appropriate action: retry with exponential backoff, patch and re-execute, or send to dead letter queue.